astronomer/docs/learn/data-quality.md

 import example_dag_sql_check_operators from '!!raw-loader!../code-samples/dags/data-quality/example_dag_sql_check_operators.py';
 import gx_example_dag from '!!raw-loader!../code-samples/dags/data-quality/gx_example_dag.py';

 Checking the quality of your data is essential to getting actionable insights from your data pipelines.
-Airflow offers many ways to orchestrate data quality checks directly from your DAGs.
+Apache Airflow® offers many ways to orchestrate data quality checks directly from your DAGs.

 This guide covers: